On C List of Movie Reviews

 trying to juggle many different perspectives that don't converge to a single point.

-Sean Penn and Robert Duvall aren't wasted, but their roles should be more magnified for impact.
+Sean Penn and Robert Duvall aren't wasted, but their roles should be increasingly magnified for impact.
 At the

-same time, the film would benefit from showing more of L.A.'s gang-infested streets.
+same time, the film can benefit from showing more of L.A.'s gang-infested streets.
 By the way, Courtney Gains

 All in all, Colors has a lot of untapped potential, but it needs a re-evaluation from me.